josdoaitran/josdoaitran.github.io/_posts/microservice_testing/2024-01-15-event-driven-testing-101.md

 ## Checklist for Event-Driven System

-Beside, applying the Test Pyramid.
+Besides, applying the Test Pyramid.
 When we have to take care of testing of a Event-Driven system.
 Depending on the architecture desing, we will have the proper testing checklists to assure the proper coverage.

 ### Manual End-to-End Testing Checklist